Jackson-S/python-chip8/README.md

 # python-chip8
-A python-based Chip8 emulator
+A Python-based Chip8 emulator, with dynamic recompilation.

 ## Working:
  * CPU is feature complete
- * Pseudo-dynamic recompilation
+ * Dynamic recompilation
- * Open-gl frontend and graphical output
+ * Open-GL frontend and graphical output
+ * Keyboard input

 ## To Do:
- * Implement input
+ * Sound
  * Implement alternative instructions for certain misbehaving games.
- * Fix minor bugs

-## Maybe to do:
+## Maybe To Do:
  * Add chip8 colour support